dell/csm-docs/content/docs/concepts/authorization/v2.x/configuration/_index.md

 title: Configuration
 linktitle: Configuration
 weight: 2
-description: Configure Container Storage Module Authorization Proxy Server
+description: Configure Container Storage Modules Authorization Proxy Server
 no_list: true
 ---
 {{% pageinfo color="primary" %}}
 {{< message text="1" >}}
 {{% /pageinfo %}}
-This section provides the details and instructions on how to configure Container Storage Module Authorization.
+This section provides the details and instructions on how to configure Container Storage Modules Authorization.

-## Configuring the Container Storage Module for Authorization Proxy Server
+## Configuring the Container Storage Modules for Authorization Proxy Server

 Run `kubectl -n authorization get ingress` and `kubectl -n authorization get service` to see the Ingress rules for these services and the exposed port for accessing these services via the LoadBalancer.
 For example: